-Even for applications like self-driving, where massive amounts of data are required to train extremely accurate AI models, most data points only have marginal value in improving the model performance — it’s the rare, edge-cases in the long-tail distribution of data (such as scenes of car accidents) that helps improve model performance.
+Even for applications like self-driving, which requires massive amounts of data to train extremely accurate AI models, most data points only have marginal value in improving the model performance — it’s the rare, edge-cases in the long-tail distribution of data (such as scenes of car accidents) that helps improve model performance.

 As such, for a company to develop the most accurate and the highest performing AI models, it’s not the mere size of the dataset that matters but it’s rather a game of who can find and gather the most edge-cases to train their models with.
 Therefore, it’s paramount that a company weed out the trivial cases of data that AI models are already well-trained on, and spend the time and resources wisely on labeling (or really, correcting already labeled) high-value data.